Generate and send customized year-end tax statements/receipts

 - Mark the mailing "Sent"

-Sending year-end tax receipts and/or statements is a great way to both give your donors the information they need to file their taxes and simultaneously thank them again for their support.
+Sending year-end tax receipts and/or annual statements is a great way to both give your donors the information they need to file their taxes and simultaneously thank them again for their support.
 It's also an opportunity to let them know how they have helped your mission, which is critical for donor retention and just makes good sense.

-You can create these year-end tax receipts, or statements, in LGL and then either mail or email them, according to your preference.
+You can create these year-end tax receipts, or annual statements, in LGL and then either mail or email them, according to your preference.
 In this article, we show you the process from beginning to end.

 Write your letter

 Here is an example of how your letter might look:

-The key part of the letter is the merge tag of [[gifts.2019.list]], which pulls a full itemization of the gifts from the giving year—with dates, deductible amounts, and notes—into a list in the merged letter.
+The key part of the letter is the merge tag of [[gifts.2020.list]], which pulls a full itemization of the gifts from the giving year—with dates, deductible amounts, and notes—into a list in the merged letter.

 Once you have the letter completed, save it to a folder location on your computer where you’ll easily be able to navigate to it, because you’ll soon upload it into the mailing you will create for your year-end tax statements.